Indonesian Child's Viral Fame Draws Tourists To Boat Race

 Sports stars including Formula One's Alex Albon and MotoGP's Marc Marquez imitated his moves in their own videos, swirling their hands then swinging their arms back and forth.

-Last year, the race drew 1.4 million visitors and more than $2.5 million to the local economy, according to the tourism ministry.
+Last year, the race drew 1.4 million visitors and more than $2.5 million (Dh9.1 million) to the local economy, according to the tourism ministry.

-This year, 1.5 million spectators are expected, with a significant influx of foreigners, Riau tourism agency head Roni Rakhmat told AFP.
+This year they were hoping for 1.5 million spectators, with a significant influx of foreigners, Riau tourism agency head Roni Rakhmat said.

-Officials believe revenue could jump to as much as $4.6 million on the back of increased per-person spending.
+Officials believe revenue could jump to as much as $4.6 million (Dh16 million) on the back of increased per-person spending.

 'Super cool'